Tax Debt Relief for Businesses in Utah

 There are many solutions available to you, if you act quickly.
 The earlier that you call Pearson Butler, the faster you can put the following solutions to work for you, such as:

 - Offers in Compromise (OIC): Taxpayers may be able to pay less than what they owe to settle their tax debt with the IRS.
 This option is available to approved and qualified applicants who have filed required tax returns, made current tax payments, and met any federal tax deposits for employees.

 - Penalty abatement: With penalty abatement, a tax debtor can actually reduce the amount owed to the IRS by around 25%.
 There are new policies that have expanded the number of people who are eligible for the penalty abatement program.
 If you have been unemployed or if your income is below a certain threshold, you have a much better chance for qualifying - but you will only know for sure with the right lawyer on your side.

 - An installment payment agreement: You do not have to pay the IRS all at once.
-There are options available for affordable monthly payments to the government agency over a term.
+There are options available for affordable monthly payments to the government agency over a term, known as an installment agreement.
 This should be done if you owe less than $10,000 in back taxes; otherwise, you will need to consult a tax professional to gain full access to all your options.

 - Bankruptcy: Bankruptcy is one of the options on the table when dealing with the IRS, but it is one of the more complicated legal procedures that a person can undertake.
 When the IRS is on the opposing side, you had better be sure that you have the right kind of legal defense on your side.
 Even if you try to protect yourself and your business using Chapter 7 or Chapter 13 bankruptcy, the IRS will do its best to interpret the law against you in order to extract money.